pxom/zuffy/README.md

 ![doc](https://github.com/scikit-learn-contrib/project-template/actions/workflows/deploy-gh-pages.yml/badge.svg)
 -->

+### (NOTE THAT THIS PROJECT IS UNDER DEVELOPMENT AND LIKELY TO CHANGE SIGNIFICANTLY UNTIL THE FIRST RELEASE.
+USE AT YOUR OWN RISK.)
-Zuffy is an open source python library for explainable machine learning models that is compatible with scikit-learn [scikit-learn](https://scikit-learn.org).
+Zuffy is an open source python library for explainable machine learning models.
+It is compatible with [scikit-learn](https://scikit-learn.org).

-It aims to provide a simple set of tools for the user to explore FPTs that are inferred using genetic programming techniques.
+It aims to provide a simple set of tools for the exploration of FPTs that are inferred using genetic programming techniques.

 Refer to the documentation for further information.